ajp-9/dexlite-engine/README.md

 ## How to Build:
 #### Windows:

-Using Visual Studio 2019, it should be very easy to run the batch file (.bat) in the scripts folder to run the premake5 builder.
+Using Visual Studio 2019 & Premake, it should be very easy to run the batch file (.bat) in the scripts folder to run the premake5 builder.
 After that you should be able to open the solution and compile without issue.

 #### MacOS: